asgaines/glocplot/README.md

 - `location` Path to file with location history data downloaded from Google Takeout (`Location History.json`)
 - `image` Path to image on which your location data is plotted.
 A high-res, centered image is provided at `assets/images/Earth.png`
 - `output` Output location.
 Defaults to `result.png`
-- `size` Width of points and lines plotted to image
+- `size` Width of points and lines plotted to image.
+The smaller the width, the more the detail.
-- `lines` Whether to display lines connecting location points
+- `lines` Whether to display lines connecting location points.

 Open up the image and enjoy!